-The enthusiastic planner Let your teenager begin researching by herself, just follow-up that she’s really doing it.
-By starting on her own, she will input her criteria for the type of college she’s looking for.
-Remember, this is about her future, not yours.
-But make time to discuss the results of her search.
+The enthusiastic planner Let your teenager begin researching by themself, just follow-up that they’re really doing it.
+By starting on their own, they will input their criteria for the type of college they’re looking for.
+Remember, this is about their future, not yours.
+But make time to discuss the results of their search.

 What to do now: